Skip to content

 6. Employee engagement is in crisis mode

-Over the past years, we’ve seen Great Resignation and then Quiet Quitting (and Quite Firing).
-Loud employee quitting appears to be a new trend.
+Over the past years, we’ve seen the Great Resignation, Quiet Quitting, Quiet Firing, and Rage Applying.
 That’s hardly surprising, given that employee engagement has been sinking year-over-year.

 Rising cost of living, salary freezes, forced returns to the offices — a lot of factors have made the global workforce less optimistic about the future.